Mookeis/CP317-W2018-G3/documents/Subby-Design.md

   * Browsing is not limited to registered users and listings are accessible to public users.
   * Users can browse listings using a list, or by manipulating an interactive map.
 * Search functions enable public and registered users to specify postings by location or address.
-  * Filters can be applied by users to refine searches using criteria such as, price range, size, number of rooms available, and duration of stay.
+  * Filters can be applied by users to refine searches using criteria such as price range, size, number of rooms available, and duration of stay.
   * Users can sort search results using price, date, and ratings.

 ## 2.2.
 Create Sublet Listings
 * Registered users can create sublet listings.
-  * Users can add details, such as the location and a description, of the listing and choose to upload photos as well.
+  * Users can add details, such as the location and a description of the listing and choose to upload photos as well.
   * Users can also add filters to their listing, enabling their listing to be included in more refined searches.

 ## 2.3.
 Contact Sublet Owners